9 Quick Questions Your Organization Should Be Asking Itself TODAY!

 Regular backups—some stored offsite—are essential if you need to recover from lost or stolen hardware, a natural disaster, or a ransomware attack.
-Even though ransomware isn’t currently a major problem in the Mac world, it wouldn’t hurt to start creating immutable backups using “write once, read many” tape or something like Retrospect’s Cloud Object Lock, a technology that ensures that cloud-based backups can’t be corrupted.
+Even though ransomware isn’t currently a major problem in the Mac world, it wouldn’t hurt to start creating immutable backups using a cloud solution that ensures that cloud-based backups can’t be corrupted.
 Finally, have you tested restoration and recovery of key systems from your backup data Backup is important, but only if you can restore.

 Do you have a policy for updates?